How to Fix Username is not in the sudoers file. This incident will be reported in Ubuntu?

 Sudo is essential for managing system security since it limits who can execute privileged commands.
 The ability to restrict the use of sudo provides an additional layer of protection against security threats by ensuring only trusted users can perform sensitive operations.

-Role of the Sudoers File in Granting Administrative Privileges
+Role of the Sudoers File

-The sudoers file is responsible for specifying which users can run specific commands using sudo.
+The sudoers file (/etc/sudoers) is responsible for specifying which users can run specific commands using sudo.
 The file contains rules that define what level of access a particular user has once they execute a sudo command.
 It determines whether users are authorized to become root or another user with given privileges, as well as which commands they are permitted to run.

 This file also allows administrators to set up custom roles for different groups of users based on their responsibilities, such as database administrators or network engineers.
 Each entry in the file includes details about what type of commands can be executed by each user, what privileges they have, and from which host machines they can operate.

-How Ubuntu Uses the Sudo Command to Manage Administrative Tasks
+How Ubuntu Uses Sudo

 In Ubuntu, you must have sudo privileges in order to carry out administrative tasks like installing software packages or modifying system settings.
 By default, Ubuntu comes with one administrative account called 'root,' but it's disabled by default for security reasons.